-An American field team liberated the camp on September 4, 1945, and the former POWs took a two-day train ride to Yokohama.
+From the parachutes, the POWs made an American flag and a British flag and raised them over the camp on September 2.
+General Eichelberger’s 8th Army arrived at the camp on September 9 and the POWs were officially liberated.
+On the 10th, the former POWs took a two-day train trip to Yokohama.
 As they entered the city all they saw was the devastation the bombings had done.
 From the train station, the POWs were marched to an area with tents where they stripped off their clothes and were sprayed with DDT.
-The clothes that had been dropped to them in the drums were burnt.
-They took showers and were issued new clothes.
+The clothes that had been dropped on them by the planes were put into drums and burnt.
+They then took showers and were issued new clothes and shoes.

-The former POWs boarded a ship on September 12, and returned to the Philippines arriving on September 22.
-In the Philippines, he received medical treatment until it was determined he was healthy enough to be sent home. also learned that his younger brother, Paul, was killed in action liberating the Philippines on February 2, 1945.
-His brother was buried at the new American Military Cemetery at Manila.
+One former POW said, “We were immediately put on a ship and sent to Manila to the 29th Replacement Depot, where we were given physicals, shots from a few nurses, and free beer.”
+The former POWs boarded a ship on September 12 and returned to the Philippines arriving on September 22.
+In the Philippines, he received medical treatment until it was determined he was healthy enough to be sent home, and he also learned that his younger brother, Paul, was killed in action liberating the Philippines on February 2, 1945.
+His brother was later buried at the new American Military Cemetery in Manila.
 Tom boarded the Simon Bolivar in Manila and arrived in San Francisco, California, on October 21, 1945.
 There, he was taken to Letterman General Hospital for further medical treatment.

 After he was discharged, he married Sophie Medvec who died nine months later of rheumatic heart disease.
 He married Mary D’Amato on December 9, 1949, and the couple became the parents of two daughters and three sons.
 They resided in Youngstown where he sold home improvement products.
 He and his wife later moved to Ft.
 Lauderdale, Florida, after he retired.
 His wife passed away in 1990.